Skip to content

 1 - Flow

-This column is dedicated to specifying structural information such as blocks, branches (If-Else), loops.
+This column is for specifying structural information, such as blocks, branches (If-Else), and loops.

-Also it contains information about single row and multi row comments.
-Possible values are limited by the list:
+It also contains information about single-row and multi-row comments.
+Possible values are limited to the following:

-• /* - begin of multi row comment (comment is valid up to line starting with */)
+• /* - The beginning of a multi-row comment (the comment is valid up to a line starting with */).

-• */ - end of multi row comment started earlier from /*
+• */ - The end of a multi-row comment that was started with /*.

-• If - conditional branch.
-Row type must be Condition.
-The row may be followed with one or more ElseIf statements, zero or one Else statement and then should end with End.
+• If - A conditional branch.
+The row type must be Condition.
+The row may be followed by one or more ElseIf statements, zero or one Else statement, and must then end with End.

 2 - Type

-Type of operation specified in this row.
-One of:
+The type of operation specified in this row.
+One of the following:

-• Action - row defines an action.
-Action is a call for operation for one of the objects.
-Object is defined in the next column.
+• Action - This row defines an action.
+An action is an operation called on one of the objects.
+The object is defined in the next column.
 See Actions.

-• Output - this type of row must go after last Param for an action and defines a variable that should accept output value returned from the call to the Action.
+• Output - This type of row must follow the last Param for an action and defines a variable that accepts the output value returned from the action call.

-• Variable - this row defines or assigns value to a local or global variable.
+• Variable - This row defines or assigns a value to a local or global variable.
 See Variables.

-• Assert - first row for the Assertion.
+• Assert - The first row of an Assertion.
 See Assertions.

 • Condition